MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/index.md

 **Design areas:** The conceptual architecture illustrates the relationships between its eight design areas.
 These design areas are Azure billing and Microsoft Entra tenant (A), identity and access management (B), resource organization (C), network topology and connectivity (E), security (F), management (D, G, H), governance (C, D), and platform automation and DevOps (I).
 For more information on the design areas, see [the Azure Landing Zone environment design areas](./design-areas.md#environment-design-areas).

-**Resource organization:** The conceptual architecture shows a sample management group hierarchy.
+**Resource organization:** A landing zone is mainly made up of services within subscriptions, each serving a specific purpose.
+The conceptual architecture shows a sample management group hierarchy.
 It organizes subscriptions (yellow boxes) by management group.
-The subscriptions under the "Platform" management group represent the platform landing zones.
-The subscriptions under the "Landing zone" management group represent the application landing zones.
+The subscriptions under the "Platform" management group represent the platform landing zone, which provide foundational services.
+The subscriptions under the "Landing zone" management group represent the application landing zones that are ailored for specific workloads.
 The conceptual architecture shows five subscriptions in detail.
 You can see the resources in each subscription and the policies applied.

 ### Components of an Azure Landing Zone

-An Azure landing zone consists of platform landing zones, application landing zones and global gouvernance and management resources.
+An Azure landing zone consists of platform landing zones, application landing zones and global governance and management resources.
 It's worth explaining their function in more detail.

 **Platform landing zone:** A platform landing zone acts as a specialized subscription dedicated to providing centralized or shared services, such as identity, connectivity, and management, that underpin the applications housed within the application landing zones.
 By centralizing these shared services, operational efficiency is significantly enhanced.
 Typically, these zones are overseen by one or more centralized teams.
 In the referenced conceptual architecture (figure 1), the platform landing zones are exemplified by the "Identity subscription", "Management subscription", and "Connectivity subscription," each showcasing a distinct aspect of the platform's fundamental services.
 The detailed architecture illustrates the specific resources and policies that are implemented across each of the platform landing zones, providing a clear view of the infrastructure's design and organization.